MattOpen/Coloris/README.md

 });
 ```

-You can configure the color picker also by adding a data attribute like.
+You can configure the color picker also by adding a data attribute like below.
-All options possible.
+All options were possible.
-Options defined as data attribute will beat all other options.
+Options defined as data attribute will overwrite the settings options, but at any time after init, you can change the instance again, by calling Coloris({...})
 ```js
 <input type="text" class="instance5" data-coloris style="background-color: transparent;" value="#00a5cc" data-config="{%22el%22:%22.instance5%22,%22buttonStyle%22:%22full-transparent%22,%22themeMode%22:%22dark%22,%22theme%22:%22default%22,%22wrap%22:true,%22showButtonThumb%22:true}">
 ```